 Her professional memberships include the Academy of Management, the American Sociological Association, and the Society for Human Resource Management.
 In addition, Dr. Graham is a certified facilitator for the national American Association of University Women Start Smart program on salary negotiations.
 Currently, Dr. Graham is researching the effects of HR structure on gender diversity in management, and HR practices in manufacturing firms.

-Dr. Graham has been named a Syracuse University Provost’s Faculty Fellow for the 2018-19 academic year.
-In this capacity, she will work closely with the Faculty Senate to develop and implement campus-wide shared competencies for undergraduate students.
+Dr. Graham served as a Syracuse University Provost’s Faculty Fellow from 2018-2020, where she worked closely with SU’s Faculty Senate to develop and implement campus-wide shared competencies for undergraduate students.

 Ph.D., Industrial and Labor Relations, with concentrations in Human Resource Studies and Organizational Behavior, Cornell University, Ithaca, NY